ttalvitie/le-counting-practice/README.md

+# Counting Linear Extensions in Practice

-The code used for the experiments in the AAAI 2018 paper Counting Linear Extensions in Practice: MCMC versus Exponential Monte Carlo
+The code used for the experiments in the IJCAI 2018 paper A Scalable Scheme for Counting Linear Extensions and AAAI 2018 paper Counting Linear Extensions in Practice: MCMC versus Exponential Monte Carlo

 ## COMPILING